Skip to Main Content

 Amsterdam's Museumplein carries a particular weight in the late afternoon.
 The crowds that press through the Rijksmuseum's galleries all day gradually thin, and what remains is a building that still has something to say.
 Walking through that context into RIJKS® shifts the register immediately: you are not stepping into a hotel restaurant that happens to sit near a landmark, but into a room that was conceived as a continuation of the institution it inhabits.
 The Rijksmuseum is, by design, a statement about Dutch culture and its place in a wider world.
 The restaurant was built on the same premise.

 That premise is more demanding than it sounds.
 Museum restaurants in most cities occupy an awkward middle ground between institutional catering and genuine cooking.
 RIJKS® has, through sustained critical recognition, separated itself from that category entirely.
-A Michelin star since 2024, a White Star from Star Wine List published in December 2021, and a position of #512 in the Opinionated About Dining Casual Europe ranking for 2024 (moving to #689 in 2025) place it inside a peer set defined by creative ambition rather than location convenience.
+A Michelin star since 2024, a White Star from Star Wine List published in December 2021, and a position of #512 in the Opinionated About Dining Casual Europe ranking for 2024 (moving to #689 in 2025) place it inside a comparable set defined by creative ambition rather than location convenience.

 The Argument for Modern Dutch Cuisine